National Lottery (Ireland): Lotto Plus and Lotto Plus Raffle

 In 2000, the National Lottery introduced Lotto Plus as an add-on to the main Lotto game.
 For an extra £0.25 per line, players could enter their Lotto numbers in an additional 6/42 drawing for a fixed, non-rolling jackpot of £250,000.
 The first Lotto Plus drawing took place on 25 October 2000.
 In 2002, the National Lottery added a second Lotto Plus drawing, renamed the drawings Lotto Plus 1 and Lotto Plus 2, and raised the cost of Lotto Plus to €0.50 per line.
 The jackpots were fixed at €300,000 and €200,000 respectively.
 The first drawings for Lotto Plus 1 and Lotto Plus 2 took place on 1 September 2002.

 In November 2006, when Lotto became a 6/45 game, the National Lottery raised the Lotto Plus 1 and Lotto Plus 2 jackpots to €350,000 and €250,000 respectively.
-In September 2015, when Lotto became a 6/47 game, the National Lottery raised the top prize of Lotto Plus 1 to €500,000.
-It also introduced Lotto Plus Raffle, adding a four-digit raffle code to each Lotto Plus ticket, and awarding a fixed prize of €300 for all ticket-holders who matched the winning code.
+In September 2015, when Lotto became a 6/47 game, the National Lottery raised the top prize of Lotto Plus 1 to €500,000 and introduced Lotto Plus Raffle, which added a four-digit raffle code to each Lotto Plus ticket; all ticketholders who matched the winning code won a fixed prize of €300.
 It also introduced a Match-2+bonus prize of a two-line Daily Million quick pick in both Lotto Plus 1 and Lotto Plus 2.

 On 30 August 2018, the cost of Lotto Plus was doubled to €1 per line, the first price increase in 18 years.
 The Lotto Plus 1 jackpot was doubled to €1 million while the Lotto Plus 2 jackpot remained at €250,000.
 The fixed prize for Lotto Plus Raffle was increased from €300 to €500, and the National Lottery introduced a special Lotto Plus Million Euro Raffle draw to be held several times a year, under which an additional €1 million would be evenly divided among all winning Lotto Plus Raffle tickets.

 The odds of winning the Lotto Plus jackpots are the same as the odds of winning the main Lotto jackpot.
 More than 90 percent of Lotto players also enter Lotto Plus.
 The minimum cost of playing Lotto with Lotto Plus is now €6.